Items in category how to

 How to

 However fondly you treat your application, errors happen and they happen often when it is being developed.
 That’s obvious you want to get all the tracing information during the development stage and something like ‘Application Error’ page if the error occurs on the production.
-Everybody knows error handler can be set in PHP through set_error_handler.
-The same about exceptions for which set_exception_handleris used.
-But it really works only for user-defined errors and uncaught exceptions.

 Source Code Analysis: Code Sniffer